Sunday 25th November

 “Nah, you’re not that pretty,” laughed Rachel.

 The girls got dressed and skipped off, and I laid in bed sulking, unwilling to inflict my face upon the world.
-Instead, I flicked through my social media and felt increasingly sorry for myself because everyone at home was coping fine without me.
+Instead, I caught up on a few emails and felt increasingly sorry for myself because everyone at home was coping fine without me.
 When the girls returned I pretended to be sleep.

 “Hey sweetie?”
-Bev ‘shook me awake’.
-“We’re heading back over to Victoria Markets in a minute if you’re up for it?”
+Bev shook me ‘awake’.
+“We’re heading back over to Victoria Market in a minute if you’re up for it?”

-“Or are you too busy enjoying your pity party?” asked Rachel.
+“Or are you too busy enjoying your pity party?” added Rachel.

 I fake-yawned and sat up.